kevinolega/minimalchanges/_posts/2010-08-29-what-matters-most.md

 What’s truly important to me.
 1. My relationship with God
-2. My relationship with Ish
-3. My relationship with my family
+2. My relationship with my family
-4. Freedom to do what I want when I want it.
+3. Freedom to do what I want when I want it.
-5. Doing the work I love while contributing to others.
+4. Doing the work I love while contributing to others.

 Maybe you have your own list but this is mine and I was looking at my life and I realized that I was taking care of the wrong things.
 I was more concerned with result than I was willing to taking care of them.
 My life had to be all about the means to get my goals and I had to get rich quick.
 It didn’t end so well.
 The set back had not been because there is something wrong with the strategy but with the execution.
 I was focusing on the wrong things and filling up my schedule and trying all sorts of stuff to rush results.
 That’s what got me into trouble.
 When I look at all my major set backs things started to fall apart when I attempt to rush things.